 When potting your Ficus umbellata, select a container that is slightly larger than the current root ball.
 This will allow room for the plant to grow without becoming root-bound.
 Ensure that the pot has drainage holes to allow excess water to escape, preventing waterlogged soil.

 For optimal drainage, use a well-draining soil mix.
 A combination of cactus and succulent mix, horticultural charcoal, and pine bark mulch creates an ideal growing medium for Ficus umbellata.
-This mixture promotes proper root aeration and prevents water from remaining stagnant around the roots.

-Repotting should be done annually or when the plant has outgrown its current pot.
-Gently remove the plant from its container and loosen the roots to encourage new growth.
 Place the plant in the new pot, ensuring it is positioned at the same depth as before.
 Fill the remaining space with fresh potting mix, gently pressing it down to secure the plant.

 Pruning and Shaping Ficus umbellata

 Regular pruning and shaping are necessary to control the size and appearance of your Ficus umbellata.
 Pruning helps to maintain a compact and bushier shape, while shaping allows you to create a desired form or train the plant to grow in a certain direction.
-Here are some tips on how to prune and shape your Ficus umbellata:

 - Start by identifying any dead, damaged, or diseased branches or leaves.
 These should be pruned off first to ensure the overall health of the plant.